 Materials: Adaptation Cards with photos and information about local predators and prey species; Situation Cards with factors that might affect each contest.

-Objective: To model how the numbers of predators change in relation to available prey, and make a graph to represent this.
+Objective: To model how the numbers of predators change in relation to available prey.

-Give each student a data chart.
 Read the Ups and Downs story, using a feltboard to illustrate the action by following the directions in italics.
-Have students keep track of the number of rabbits and foxes while you read the story.
-Afterward, in pairs, have students make a graph of the data on the Data Sheet.
-In their science journals, make a prediction of what might happen next in the story.
+It is helpful to have assistants putting up the felt pieces.
+Afterward, ask children what might happen next in the story.

-Materials: Ups and Downs Story; feltboard, felt pieces including 16 rabbits and 10 foxes cut out in pairs, tree, bush, grass, leaves, snow, pencils, Data Sheet and colored pencils; journals.
+Materials: Ups and Downs Story; feltboard, Foxes and Rabbits Felt Board cut-outs including 16 rabbits and 10 foxes (easier if cut out in pairs), tree, bush, grass, leaves, snow; for older children, Lynx and Hare Graph, one copy for each small group.

 DESIGN A PERFECT PREDATOR – Journal Activity